 1. You drive other people’s cars.

-Although the car owner’s insurance usually covers costs, if costs exceeds the policy’s limits you might have to make up the difference.
+Although the car owner’s insurance usually covers costs, if costs exceed the policy’s limits you might have to make up the difference.
 Supplemental payment from non-owner car insurance can come in handy.
 If you drive cars owned by people you live with, however, you should be listed on their policies, in which case you don’t need non-owner coverage.

 2. You rent cars often.